 The bottom line is to save your sanity and have portable toilets anywhere in your house where you hang out the most.
 And get the portable toilets that you can collapse and bring in the car.

 5. Overnight Training May Take Some Time

-Every kid is different, but overnight training often takes much longer than daytime potty training, so don’t get stressed about this.
+Every kid is different, but overnight training often takes much longer than daytime potty training, so don’t worry about this.
 That’s what nighttime Pull-ups are for!
 You’ll know when your kid is ready to take that next nighttime potty training step.

 Conquer Potty Training Like the Mom Boss That You Are

 These are the top five things I wish I had known before starting potty training my first.
 Knowing these things now, I’m ready to tackle potty training like a pro when my second is ready.
-Although some say boys are harder to potty train (even though the AAP has said this is not true), chances are I’ll be just as lost as I was the first time around!
+Although some say potty training boys is harder (even though the AAP has said this is not true1), chances are I’ll be just as lost as I was the first time around!

 While it may feel like potty training is a huge feat, it’s simply a season of motherhood all of us mamas power through like the mom bosses we are.
 You (and your toddler) will get through it!